plan-be/iode/doc/source/reports_commands.rst

 The command::

-    $ReportExec zerotona.rep $LIST
+    $ReportExec zerotona.rep $List

-will replace 0s with NA for the series in the `$LIST` list.
+will replace 0s with NA for the series in the `$List` list.

 .. _reportedit:

-COMMAND REPORTEDIT
+COMMAND ReportEdit
 ^^^^^^^^^^^^^^^^^^

 .. warning::